robinyancey/ML_intro/README.md

 7. SVM from Scratch with Scipy

 ----------------------------------------------------------------------
-CNN deep learning intro for fun
+CNN Deep Learning Intro (just for fun, intro to ENGR 011)
 ----------------------------------------------------------------------

 * ML homework will be sent as Google Drive links through announcements in Canvas.